junction-labs/wineinfo/demo/03_retries.md

 Setting retries and timeouts is something that we are all used to doing in service oriented architectures, usually in static config, deployed with the client.
-Junction gives service owners the ability to dynamically change both settings and retries.
+Junction gives service owners the ability to change both without needing to do a new deployment.

 To enable this demo, reconfigure Kubernetes with:
 ```bash